maetl/peculiar/README.md

 ### `Queue`

-Elements are returned in on first-in-first-out order.
+Elements are returned in first-in-first-out order.

 ```js
 import Queue from "peculiar/queue"